 - Low back pain

 The first line of treatment for any imbalance is to REMOVE THE CAUSE.
-If you have a Vata imbalance, these tips will help to alleviate the symptoms, but without removing the initial cause, the imbalance will always remain.
+If you have a Vata imbalance, these tips will help to alleviate the symptoms.
+However, without removing the initial cause, the imbalance will remain.
 Here is a non-exhaustive list of some common instigators in the provocation of Vata.

 Common Causes of Vata imbalance: